OpenSourceEconomics/respy/doc/source/bibliography.rst

 Philipp Eisenhauer (2016).
 The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994). *Unpublished Manuscript*.

+Albright, R. S., Lerman, S., and Manski, C. (1977).
+Report on the Development of an Estimation Program for the Multinomial Probit Model. *Cambridge Systematics*.

+Powell, M. J. D. (2004).
+The NEWUOA software for unconstrained optimization without derivatives.
+Department of Applied Mathematics and Theoretical Physics, Cambridge University.

 Citation
 --------